 Die casting also relies on liquid metal or molten metal.
 Instead of forming a mold cavity in the sand, a steel mold is created in the size and shape of the product; this mold is also referred to as the “die.”
 The molten metal is forced into the die.
 After the metal cools and solidifies, the die may be reused, which allows for a quicker cycle compared to casting with sand.

 Possible defects include pores, hot tearing, and surface projections.
 These defects are often caused by issues with the manufacturing processes.
 For example, porosity often occurs when the liquid metal is heated too high or the sand has a low permeability.

 Raw castings may also require additional finishing.
 The surface finish often has a rough texture and with die casting, the finish is smoother.
 The die also allows for more complex shapes for parts with tight tolerances.

-Sand casting is more cost-effective, especially for low-volume runs.
+Sand casting is a low cost casting solution especially for low-volume runs.
 When creating thousands of castings, cost-effectiveness tends to decrease.
 With die casting, the reusable mold allows for faster production and lower costs, especially when dealing with high-volume orders.

 The sand casting and investment casting processes are both used to produce metal parts by pouring molten metal into a mold.
 Besides that similarity, there are many differences between these two metal casting processes.

 Investment casting typically has a higher quality surface finish in comparison to sand castings.
-This is because the sand mold in sand casting can produce a more textured finish on the final product.
+This is because the sand mold in sand casting can produce a more textured surface finish on the final product.
 Although, the surface finish created by sand casting can be adjusted via secondary machining methods.

 If you anticipate any changes to the design of the mold, then sand casting is right for you.
 Sand casting molds are much easier to adjust than the molds used in the investment casting process.